cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Qualities of IPFs**: IPFs are suggested to have qualities that are the positive opposite of rigid and controlling – openness, flexibility, and permissiveness.
 The objective is to help the dismissing patient positively remap their internal working models (IWMs) in the direction of expecting flexible, open, and permissive responses from others.

-**General Considerations**: In addition to the general factors for secure attachment – parental presence, consistency, reliability, and interest – and the five primary behavioral conditions that promote secure attachment – protection, attunement, soothing, expressed delight, and fostering best self-development – there are particular ways of introducing these concepts to dismissing patients.
+**General Considerations**: parental presence, consistency, reliability, and interest – and the five primary behavioral conditions that promote secure attachment – protection, attunement, soothing, expressed delight, and fostering best self-development – there are particular ways of introducing these concepts to dismissing patients.

 **Protection**: The therapist suggests parent figures who provide protection specifically in the attachment relationship, as this idea is especially alien to most dismissing patients.
 IPFs are presented as dedicated to protecting the patient from harm and attuned to their needs for security and safety in their connection with them.

 **Attunement**: The IPF imagery for dismissing patients emphasizes parents who are especially attuned to physical and emotional proximity-and contact-seeking, and also especially attuned to the child's range of negative emotional expressions.
 This contributes to the development of positive representations and expectancies of others being comfortable with and encouraging physical and emotional closeness and a wide range of negative as well as positive affects.

 **Examples**: IPFs are described as parents who notice when the patient wants to be close, welcome warm hugs and emotional closeness, recognize and accept negative emotions, and stay attuned even when the patient is angry or uncomfortable with them.
 They know that children sometimes feel not-so-positive feelings toward their parents and it's okay for these feelings to be expressed to them.

-### Third, with respect to soothing, the therapist suggests scenes in which the child is emotionally upset and the IPFs are consistently responsive to the

-**Attachment-Based Therapy for Dismissing Patients: Use of Ideal Parent Figures (IPFs) Imagery**

 **Soothing**: